everx-labs/DeBot-IS-consortium/CountryInput/README.md

     prompt: bytes - utf-8 string to print to the user before input

+    permitted: string[] - if not empty, list of country codes permitted for input

+    banned: string[] - if not empty, list of country codes banned for input

 returns:

     value: string - country code (ISO 3166-1 alpha-2) entered by user